Mary Tyler Moore, beloved TV actress, dies at 80

 Love again, and an Oscar nod

-While she was beloved as a comedic actress, she also found success in dramas.
+While she was beloved as a comedic actress, Moore also found success in dramas.

 Critics praised her against-type performance as a chilly mother whose family grapples with the accidental death of a son in Robert Redford's 1980 film "Ordinary People," for which Moore was nominated for an Oscar.